bihealth/sodar-core-legacy/docs/source/getting_started.rst

 - **timeline**: Project app for logging and viewing project-related activity.
 - **userprofile**: Site app for viewing user profiles.

-The following packages are included in the repository for development and as examples:

-- **config**: Example Django site configuration
-- **docs**: Usage and development documentation
-- **example_backend_app**: Example SODAR Core compatible backend app
-- **example_project_app**: Example SODAR Core compatible project app
-- **example_site**: Example/development Django site
-- **example_site_app**: Example SODAR Core compatible site-wide app
-- **requirements**: Requirements for SODAR Core  and development
-- **utility**: Setup scripts for development

 Requirements
 ============

-Major requirements for integrating projectroles and other SODAR Core apps into your Django site and/or participating in development are listed below.
+Major requirements for integrating projectroles and other SODAR Core apps into your Django site are listed below.
 For a complete requirement list, see the ``requirements`` and ``utility`` directories in the repository.

-- Ubuntu 16.04 Xenial (**NOTE:** Older releases no longer supported)
+- Ubuntu (16.04 Xenial recommended and supported) / CentOS 7
-- Library requirements (see the ``utility`` directory and/or your own Django project)
+- System library requirements (see the ``utility`` directory and/or your own Django project)
-- Python 3.6+ (**NOTE:** Python 3.5 no longer supported)
+- Python 3.6 (**NOTE:** Python 3.5 no longer supported)
-- Django 1.11.20+ (**NOTE:** 2.x not currently supported)
+- Django 1.11 (**NOTE:** 2.x not currently supported)
 - PostgreSQL 9.6+ and psycopg2-binary
-- Bootstrap 4.3.1
+- Bootstrap 4
-- JQuery 3.3.1
+- JQuery 3.3.x
-- Shepherd 1.8.1 with Tether 1.4.4
+- Shepherd and Tether
-- Clipboard.js 2.0.0
+- Clipboard.js
-- DataTables 1.10.18 with JQuery UI, FixedColumns, FixedHeader, Buttons, KeyTables
+- DataTables

-For more detailed instructions on what to install for local development, see :ref:`dev_sodar_core`.
+For more details on installation and requirements for local development, see :ref:`dev_sodar_core`.